Paradeluxe/Praasper/README.md

 ## ASR/LLM model recommendation

-For ASR core, `iic/SenseVoiceSmall` is the only recommendedation at this moment.
+For **ASR** core, `iic/SenseVoiceSmall` is the only recommendedation at this moment.

-For LLM core, the recommended models include (from large to small ones): `Qwen/Qwen3-4B-Instruct-2507`, `Qwen/Qwen2.5-3B-Instruct`, `Qwen/Qwen2.5-1.5B-Instruct` (default).
+For **LLM** core, the recommended models include (from large to small ones): `Qwen/Qwen3-4B-Instruct-2507`, `Qwen/Qwen2.5-1.5B-Instruct` (default).
 The default is small but good enough for laptop users.
 You are also welcome to try other Qwen models.